mongodb/docs/source/reference/replica-status.rst

 .. note::

-   The :option:`mongod` that you issue the :dbcommand:`replSetGetStatus` command to needs to have replication enabled, and be a member of a replica set for this command to return successfully.
+   The :program:`mongod` that you issue the :dbcommand:`replSetGetStatus` command to needs to have replication enabled, and be a member of a replica set for this command to return successfully.

-.. seealso:: The ":js:func:`rs.status()`" function in the :option:`mongo` shell provides a wrapper around the :dbcommand:`replSetGetStatus` command.
+.. seealso:: The ":js:func:`rs.status()`" function in the :program:`mongo` shell provides a wrapper around the :dbcommand:`replSetGetStatus` command.
 Also consider the ":doc:`/replication`" documentation index for more information on replication.